Router Bit Setup

 The bottom jig fits precisely in the inner opening.
 Ensure that the rail marker is oriented the same as the base jig.
 The jig will not drop into the previously routed cavity, as there is a slight reveal around the interior.

 The router bit depth does not need to be adjusted for this cut.
 Be careful inserting the router bit into the jig, as there is little room.
 Start the router and then insert the router bit into the surfboard foam.
 Holding firmly onto the router, move it clockwise around the inside of the jig.
-The resulting cut is always a 1/16” away from the jig.
+The resulting cut is always 1/16” away from the jig.

 Be careful when routing a center box, as the stringer can cause the router to jump.
-Creating a starter hole in the stringer is safer to make it easier to start the router while inserted into this opening.
+Creating a starter hole in the stringer is safer, making it easier to start the router while inserted into this opening.
 The hole can be made by using the router before adding the bottom router jig, or a Forstner Bit can make a starter hole in the string.
 If there is a lot of vee in the board, some tape might be needed to hold the base jig.

 When finished routing, always wait for the router to stop spinning before removing it from the jig; this prevents accidentally nicking the jig.
 Finally, after routing the bottom cavity, remove both the bottom and base jig from the blank.
 Cavity routing is now complete!